stuerp/foo_vis_spectrum_analyzer/README.md

 v0.10.0.0-alpha1, 2025-11-xx

+- New: Implemented a high resolution timer.
+  - Refresh rates greater than 60Hz are now achievable if your machine can handle it.
 - Improved: Complete rewrite of Peak meter visualization.
   - Reduced CPU and GPU load.
   - Fixed known graphical glitches and inconsistencies.